Compute the eligible share within cutout cells in the overlap with shapes.

 masked (np.array) – Mask whith eligible raster cells indicated by 1 and excluded cells by 0.

-transform (rasterion.Affine) – Affine transform of the mask.
+transform (rasterio.Affine) – Affine transform of the mask.

-Plot the eligible area for one or more geometries and optionally
+Plot the eligible area for one or more geometries.

 This function uses its own default values for rasterio.plot.show and